Jigsaw (Saw character): Saw X

 In Saw X, set between the events of Saw and Saw II, John is undergoing treatment for brain cancer but is given notice that he will soon die of the disease.
 Through a reunion with an acquaintance from his support group, he learns of an unauthorized operation in Mexico City, where a groundbreaking new technique cures cancer patients.
 He travels there and undergoes the procedure given by Cecilia Pederson, "curing" him of his cancer; however, he soon realizes that the operation was a fake and everyone involved works to defraud cancer patients, making Pederson rich.
 John enlists the help of Amanda Young and Mark Hoffman, with Amanda traveling to Mexico City to help kidnap each fraudster and subject them to a trap to atone for their behavior.
 After Pederson seemingly escapes from her restraints, she puts John and Carlos, a local young boy John befriended, into the trap meant for her.
 However, it is soon revealed that John had planned for this.
 After Pederson attempts to retrieve the stolen money, John, Amanda, and Carlos are freed, leaving Pederson to attempt to escape her final trap.
 Ultimately, Pederson and her husband are trapped in the room, with toxic gas slowly filling the space around them.
 In the room is a single small air hole, just barely big enough for a human head to fit through.
 Pederson and her husband begin to fight, until she kills her husband and catches her breath through the air hole.
 However, she is left with no means of escape, and John, Amanda, and Carlos are free to leave.
 John gives Carlos the money before he leaves.
 Later on, John and Hoffman capture Henry Kessler, the man who introduced John to the scam and set him up for a trap.

-Saw XI

-In October 2024, it was confirmed that John Kramer will return again for Saw XI, as his story "isn't done" yet and there is more to learn about his past.